What Do You Do As a Pickleball Teaching Professional?

 The newest initiative at Coach Mark LLC is a partnership with the Birch Bay Activity Center to start and grow a Junior Development Training Center.
 In February 2022, Coach Mark became a Certified Junior Pickleball Instructor through IPTPA, the International Pickleball Teaching Professional Association.
 Also in February 2022, the Birch Bay Activity Center became an official IPTPA Junior Development Training Center.

 You can read more about this initiative on the IPTPA website at this link.

 My coaching philosophy is “Play Slower and Lower.”
 My coaching model is summarized by “Control Plus Consistency Equals Confidence.”
 I also have a value proposition: “I’ll Get You Ready for the Next Level”.

 Why Should I Hire You as My Coach?

 There are five reasons:

-Fourth, I know how to feed balls and vary the pace to match your skill level or development goal.
-Yes, I know this sounds trivial, but being able to feed balls is essential for high-quality instruction.
-It was one of the key requirements for becoming an IPTPA Level 2 Certified Teaching Professional and Rating Specialist.
+Fourth, I know how to feed balls consistently and vary the pace to match your skill level or development goal (clients call me the “human ball machine”).
+Having a coach that knows how to feed balls is essential for a high-quality learning or drilling experience (a fact many players as well as coaches/instructors take for granted).
+Coach Mark was required to demonstrate his ball feeding skills before becoming an IPTPA Certified Teaching Professional and Rating Specialist.

 How Can I Get in Touch With You?

 Go to the Contact page of this website.
-I welcome the opportunity to help you learn how to Play Low and Slow, develop more Control, Consistency, and Confidence, and Get Ready for the Next Level.
+I welcome the opportunity to help you learn how to Play Slower and Lower, develop more Control, Consistency, and Confidence, and Get Ready for the Next Level.